Fresh Milled Biscuit Recipe

 pin for later

-ingredients for this fresh milled biscuit recipe
+ingredients for fresh milled buttermilk biscuits

-- salt – I use Redmond Real Salt
+Salt – I use Redmond Real Salt.

-how to make biscuits with freshly milled flour
+how to make fresh milled flour biscuits

 - Mill your flour.

-- Preheat your oven to 450*f
+- Preheat your oven to 450°F

-- Sprinkle a small amount of flour on your work surface.
+- Sprinkle a small amount of flour on your work surface and roll out dough about ¼-½ inch thick.

 - Bake for 12-15 minutes.